 L0168 on 16-bit motion vector constraint.
 MVs currently require 18 bits (due to having 1/16th pel precision).
 This proposes several ways to reduce the storage (for temporal MV storage or the local line buffer or both).
 One of these is to not store that full range, but rather clip the stored MVs to a 16 bit range.
 Another approach has an adaptive precision, and a third approach removes the two LSBs of fractional precision.
 For very large picture sizes (e.g., for 360° video) this would not allow the whole reference picture to be addressed.
 This was suggested to be unnecessary for action at this stage of the work, so this was deferred for further study at a later time.

-Revisit in track

 L0048, L0390, L0425, L0187

 L0048 had two proposed elements, part of it was the same as L0046.
 These will be tested in a CE.